apple1417/bl-sdk-mods/Readme.md

 Compatible with both BL2 and TPS.

+### True Damage Logger
+Prints the actual amount of damage you deal to console, bypassing visual damage cap.

+Has a configurable minimum damage before logging, in case you don't want to spam your console.

+Compatible with BL2.
+TPS probably also works, but the sdk currently crashes there.

 ### User Feedback
 THIS IS NOT A MOD BY ITSELF, IT'S A LIBRARY OTHER MODS USE.